Source Map Support

 - The source map file itself must be publicly accessible.

-Assuming these criteria are met, you’ll see a little green checkbox in the stack trace tab, and you’ll now have real file, lines and columns to look at.
+Assuming these criteria are met, you’ll see a little green toggle in the stack trace pane, and you’ll now have real file, lines and columns to look at.
 If you’ve optionally included the original source in your map, we will include that and beautify it as well.

 Whitelisting IP Access to Sourcemaps